Sage Bambino Plus Review

 This flipping smug little machine can almost do as good a job of texturing milk at the touch of a button as I can manage manually after four or five years of trying to master the art of manually texturing milk!

-I did say in the first review video that there was something wrong with the temp setting on the Bambino when steaming automatically, however I later on. on. updated my YouTube channel to confirm that there is just something wrong with me, I’m an idiot.
+I did say in the first review video that there was something wrong with the temp setting on the Bambino when steaming automatically, nevertheless I later on. updated my YouTube channel to confirm that there is just something wrong with me, I’m an idiot.

-I didn’t have the milk jug on the temp sensor correctly.
+I didn’t have the milk jug on the temp sensor adequately.

-I’ve used the Bambino lots of times since utilizing the auto steaming feature, and it truly is really good.
-I can usually get slightly better results manually using the Bambino, nevertheless only truly slightly – and there’s no doubt that the texture via the auto steaming feature is better than I could manage for at least a year or two, or maybe more, into learning to texture milk manually.
+I’ve used the Bambino a lot of times since using the auto steaming feature, and it basically is really good.
+I can usually get mildly better effects manually utilizing the Bambino, nevertheless only extremely mildly – and there’s no doubt that the texture via the auto steaming feature is better than I could manage for at least a year or two, or maybe more, into learning to texture milk manually.

 Quick Auto Milk Steaming Tips